The Department of Geography offers a wide array of remote sensing courses. The list below summarizes courses at the introductory and advanced levels.

 GEOG 5110 Environmental Analysis Through Remote Sensing High-resolution multispectral data, coupled with expanding computing power and increasingly sophisticated image processing software, provides a large set of quantitative, graphic and science visualization tools for solving science-based environmental problems using remote sensing data.
 The theory and application of image-processing techniques such as: data corrections, enhancements, transformations, and classification are aimed at specific environmental problems in the natural and human domains.
 Hands-on experience is gained through image processing laboratory techniques, field-based measurements and real-world science projects.
 GEOG 5110 is offered during spring semester.

-GEOG 5130 Advanced Remote Sensing Applications This course explores project-based remote sensing application.
-Students are guided in selection of project objectives, planning and execution.
+GEOG 5130 Advanced Active Remote Sensing This course explores project-based applications of radar and lidar data.

 GEOG 6445 Remote Sensing of Vegetation Remotely sensed data have widespread use for mapping and monitoring vegetation type, species, biochemistry, phenology, and structural parameters.
 Spatial, spectral and temporal resolution have important impacts on our ability to measure vegetation properties in different ecosystems.
 Remotely sensed data are particularly suited to quantifying spatial changes in vegetation over time caused by phenology and disturbance.
 This graduate-level course investigates the theory and application of remote sensing of vegetation.